Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/cordova/App/animate/animate.md

 ## Description

 An animation lets a component gradually change from one style to another.

+Currently, this function only animates an image downward and slowly fades away.

+Note: Only applicable for image component.

 ## Input / Parameter